Vicuña

-The vicuña (Lama vicugna) or vicuna (both /vɪˈkuːnjə/, very rarely spelled vicugna, its latin specific name) is one of the two wild South American camelids, which live in the high alpine areas of the Andes; the other camelid is the guanaco, which lives at lower elevations.
-Vicuñas are relatives of the llama, and are now believed to be the wild ancestor of domesticated alpacas, which are raised for their coats.
-Vicuñas produce small amounts of extremely fine wool, which is very expensive because the animal can be shorn only every three years and has to be caught from the wild.
+The vicuña (Lama vicugna) or vicuna (both /vɪˈkuːnjə/, very rarely spelled vicugna, its Latin specific name) is a wild South American camelid which lives in high alpine areas of the Andes.
+It is a relative of the llama, the domesticated descendant of the guanaco, the only other still wild South American camelid.

+The vicuña is believed to be the ancestor of domesticated alpaca, which is raised for its coat.
+The vicuña produces small amounts of extremely fine wool, which is very expensive because the animal has to be caught from the wild to be fleeced and can only be shorn only every three years.
 When knitted together, the product of the vicuña's wool is very soft and warm.
-The Inca valued vicuñas highly for their wool, and it was against the law for anyone but royalty to wear vicuña garments; today, the vicuña is the national animal of Peru and appears on the Peruvian coat of arms.
+The Inca valued the vicuña highly for its wool, and it was prohibited for anyone but royalty to wear vicuña garments; today, the vicuña is the national animal of Peru and appears on the Peruvian coat of arms.

-Both under the rule of the Inca and today, vicuñas have been protected by law, but they were heavily hunted in the intervening period.
-When they were declared endangered in 1974, only about 6,000 animals were left.
+Both under the rule of the Inca and today, the vicuña has been protected by law, but it was heavily hunted in the intervening period.
+Only about 6,000 animals were left when it was declared endangered in 1974.
 Today, the vicuña population has recovered to about 350,000, and although conservation organizations have reduced its level of threat classification, they still call for active conservation programs to protect populations from poaching, habitat loss, and other threats.

 Previously, the vicuña was not considered domesticated, and the llama and the alpaca were regarded as descendants of the closely related guanaco.
-However, DNA research published in 2001 has demonstrated that the alpaca may have vicuña parentage.
+However, DNA research published in 2001 demonstrated that the alpaca may have vicuña parentage.
 Today, the vicuña is mainly wild, but the local people still perform special rituals with these creatures, including a fertility rite.

 Description

-The vicuña is considered more delicate and gracile than the guanaco and smaller.
+The vicuña is smaller, more delicate, and considered gracile than the guanaco.
 A key distinguishing element of morphology is the better-developed incisor roots for the guanaco.
 The vicuña's long, woolly coat is tawny brown on the back, whereas the hair on the throat and chest is white and quite long.
 Its head is slightly shorter than guanaco's, and the ears are slightly longer.
 The length of the head and body ranges from 1.45 to 1.60 m (about 5 ft); shoulder height is from 75 to 85 cm (around 3 ft); its weight is from 35 to 65 kg (under 150 lb).